How To Maintain Stable Blood Sugar Levels

 - Side effects from medications

-- Hormonal changes (due to stress, illness, or menstruation)
+- Hormonal changes (due to unhealthy stress response, illness, or menstruation)

 - Short-term (acute) or long-term (chronic) pain